vectara/vectara-ingest/crawlers/CRAWLERS.md

     clean_tweets: whether to remove username / handles from tweet text (default: True)
 ```

-The JIRA crawler indexes issues and comments into Vectara.
+The twitter crawler indexes top `num_tweeets` mentions from twitter
-- `jira_base_url`: the Jira base_url
+- `bearer_token`: the Twitter developer authentication token
-- `jira_username`: the user name that the crawler should use (`JIRA_PASSWORD` should be separately defined in the `secrets.toml` file)
-- `jira_jql`: a Jira JQL condition on the issues identified; in this example it is configured to only include items from the last year.
+- `userhandles`: a list of user handles to look for in mentions
+- `num_tweets`: number of recent tweets mentioning each handle to pull
+- `clean_tweets` if True removes all username/handle

 ### Notion crawler